-This Raspberry Moscow mule is a simple twist on the classic cocktail, made sugar free and keto friendly!
+This Raspberry mule is a simple twist on the classic cocktail, made sugar free and keto friendly!
 We make a super simple sugar free raspberry simple syrup with fresh raspberries to sweeten this cocktail without the calories or sugar.
-Take your simple syrup, some fresh squeezed lime juice, vodka and top off with ginger beer.
+Take your simple syrup, some freshly squeezed lime juice, vodka, and top off with ginger beer.

-This Moscow mule cocktail is also served in copper mugs.
-It’s light and refreshing, and perfect any time of the year.
-This raspberry vodka Moscow mule recipe is especially delicious when the weather starts to warm up.
-You’ll need to start with this sugar free raspberry simple syrup first.
+This Moscow mule cocktail is light and refreshing, especially when served in copper mugs.
+It's perfect any time of the year.
+This vodka mule recipe is especially delicious when the weather starts to warm up.
+You'll need to start with this sugar free raspberry simple syrup first.

 If you have any questions, be sure to read the body text, since we probably answered them there!
 Feel free to skip to the recipe card to get started if you're ready to dive in.

 - Homemade raspberry simple syrup - Here's the recipe and instructions for making this super simple sugar free raspberry simple syrup.
 Make a big batch and keep it in the fridge until you want to use it.
 It will keep for about one week in the fridge!
 You will want to prepare this part first, so that it has time to cool before adding it to the cocktail.

 - Fresh lime juice - Freshly squeezed lime juice is essential to a Moscow mule cocktail.

 - Vodka - Use your favorite vodka here, but again, this is what makes this cocktail a Moscow mule.
 If you want to add a flavored vodka (maybe raspberry perhaps?) then be sure to check out the nutrition facts.
 A lot of times flavored vodkas have added sugar, so just keep this in mind.